firegrass/ld-mimir/docs/linkeddata/introduction/Introduction.md

 ## What you should probably read before working on this project

 Many of the technologies used are likely to be unfamiliar to people with a background in ASP/.NET.
-Semantic web technology hasn't seen much use in the .NET world at all; mostly it's from Java land and used by specialists.
+Semantic web technology hasn't seen much use in the .NET world at all; mostly it's implemented by specialists using Java.